If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 Create revenue goals

-When determining the price of your dropshipping, you'll want to create goals for revenue + how much profit you want your dropshipping business to make.
+When determining the price of your drop shipping service, you'll want to create goals for revenue + how much profit you want your drop shipping business to make.

 This process is simpler than you may think:

 - Think about your breakeven cost (by completing the above step).